Start Your Career as a CNA in Arizona

 • Assisting in admitting, transferring, or discharging patients or residents

-• Personal care skills, including: Bathing, skin care, and dressing, Oral and denture care, Shampoo and hair care, Fingernail care, Toileting, perineal, and ostomy care, Feeding and hydration, including proper feeding techniques and use of assistive devices in feeding
+• Personal care skills, including: Bathing, skin care and dressing, Oral and denture care, Shampoo and hair care, fingernail care, toileting, perineal, and ostomy care, feeding and hydration, including proper feeding techniques and use of assistive devices in feeding

-• Age specific, mental health, and social service needs, including:
+• Age-specific, mental health and social service needs, including:

 • Modifying the nursing assistant's behavior in response to patient or resident behavior